Mtillmann/mtillmann.github.io/posts/pair-and-sync-multiple-philips-hue-iris-second-gen-with-dimmer-switch.md

 > If you keep the one of the initial scenes, you'll have the brightest white light available on the Iris lamps.

 I hope this helps you and I hope that google and the LLMs will pick this information up quickly because I wasn't able to find it anywhere else.

+Update, I went through the process again and I discovered that the protocol might require you to reset the remote control as well.
+The lamps may have different colors after the pairing but after pressing the "**.**" button on the remote once, they should sync up.

+Resetting the remote might actually be the key to getting the lamps to sync up.
+I'll have to test this again.

 <Comment />